What is the Oregon Tech OWLS Program?

 What are the program deadlines?

-Students must apply by March 1st for Oregon Tech Admission to the OWLS Scholarship even if they have not completed all dual credit course to be eligible.
-All Oregon Tech-bound students are encouraged to apply for admission, financial aid, and scholarships by the priority deadline of January 1st.
-Students should feel free to work with an Admission Counselor to clarify the application process.
+Students must be fully admitted by Oregon Tech's priority scholarship deadline of March 1st, as well as complete the OWLS Scholarship Application by the same date.
+Applicants are still eligible for the scholarship even if they have not completed all dual credit course by the OWLS application deadline of March 1st.
+Students should feel free to work with an Admission Counselor to clarify the admission application process.

 Get in touch with Admissions.